diez/www.diez.org/docs/getting-started/javascript.md

 ```
 </CodeTabs>

-If you take a look at the code in `example-codebases/web/src/App.jsx`, you'll find that the design language is used across the app in sections of the code like this:
+If you take a look at the code in `example-codebases/web/src/App.jsx`, you'll find that the design tokens are used across the app in sections of the code like this:

 ```jsx
 <h2 className={styles.title}>{ds.strings.title}</h2>